AndrewOneal/WeatherApp_ASE456/documentation/Andrey-Owen/UserStories/LocationStory.md

 #### *Story 2: Daily Planning*

-As a daily commuter, I require current weather information for my location to plan my daily commute effectively.
+* **User Story:** As a daily commuter, I require current weather information on the go for my location to plan my daily commute effectively.
+  * This allows me to access weather information on my android from anywhere while traveling.

 ##### Scenario:
 1. **Objective**: Check weather conditions for commute planning.